|Manufacturer||Zhuhai Yinlong Energy Co., Ltd.|

 |Emission Standard||NA (Zero tailpipe emissions)|

 The Singapore Technologies (ST) Autonomous Mini-bus, or the ST Autobus, is an autonomous, low-floor, battery-electric single-deck city bus built by ST Engineering Land Systems (formerly known as ST Kinetics).
+The bus is a Yinlong electric minibus equipped with autonomous driving sensors and software.

-On 10 April 2017, ST Kinetics (presently ST Engineering Land Systems) announced that it will develop four Mobility-on-Demand-Vehicles (MODVs) with Sentosa Development Corporation (SDC) and the Ministry of Transport (MOT).
+On 10 April 2017, ST Kinetics (now ST Engineering Land Systems) announced that it will develop four Mobility-on-Demand-Vehicles (MODVs) with Sentosa Development Corporation (SDC) and the Ministry of Transport (MOT).
 These vehicles are the ST Autobus and Navya Autonom Shuttle.

-The Mini-Bus is fitted with an array of sensors which enables it to navigate on its own in urbanised areas with or without the aid of GPS.
+The Mini-Bus is fitted with an array of sensors which enables it to navigate on its own in urbanised areas, with or without the aid of GPS.
 It is also able to sense and recognise its surroundings and obstacles such as vehicles and pedestrians in a safe and reliable way, without compromising passengers’ safety.

 Plug-in Charging System

-See Also: Autonomous Buses in Singapore
+See Also: Autonomous Buses in Singapore and Electric Buses in Singapore

 |Basic Technical Specifications|